ncbi/sra-tools/README.md

 To ensure output of techinical reads, fasterq-dump will now automatically switch to --split-files mode if --include-technical option is used.

-Prefetch now supports the latest GCP access tokens.

-Fixed a bug in vdb-config for Windows users.

-To ensure output of techinical reads, fasterq-dump will now automatically switch to --split-files mode if --include-technical option is used.

 ----

 _May 9, 2023_: **SRA Toolkit 3.0.5**